 It’s no secret that student loan debt is a major problem in this country.
-Many individuals in the generation that is now having babies and raising children are still paying down student loan debt.
+Even with recent efforts to relieve many federal borrowers of some of their debt, many individuals that are now having babies and raising children are still paying down massive student loans.
 As a result, parents and grandparents are thinking more proactively about saving and planning for college expenses.
-Here are my favorite three strategies to save for college expenses.
+Here are my favorite three strategies to save for college expenses:

 The 529 Plan

-Quite possibly the most popular college savings plan -529 plans- have tax benefits without sacrificing too much liquidity.
+Quite possibly the most popular college savings plan, the 529 plan, has tax benefits without sacrificing too much liquidity.
 This plan comes with two "flavors".
 You can either invest for college savings in Mutual Funds and ETFs (529 Savings Plan) or you can purchase prepaid tuition.
-Contributions to 529 plans are made with after-tax dollars and earn interest tax-free so long as that interest is used on qualified education expenses.
-Some states, such as Michigan, offer a deduction on contributions to a plan.
-The primary downside with 529 plans is if your child does not attend college the account will have some liquidity restrictions.
-You may transfer the account to an alternative family member to be used for education expenses; but if that is not an option, you must pay a 10% penalty and taxes on the gains.
+Contributions to 529 plans are made with after-tax dollars and earn interest tax-free as long as that interest is used on qualified education expenses.
+In addition, some states, such as Michigan, offer a deduction on contributions to a plan.
+The primary downside of 529 plans is if your child does not attend college, the account will have some liquidity restrictions.
+You may transfer the account to an alternative family member to be used for education expenses, but if that is not an option, you must pay a 10% penalty and taxes on the gains.

-Hopefully, you are investing in a Roth IRA already because it is a good idea for a variety of reasons (Read more on Roth IRAs).
+Hopefully, you are already investing in a Roth IRA already because it is a good idea for a variety of reasons (MORE ON THIS HERE).
 If you are not investing in a Roth IRA, this is just one more reason to consider doing so.
-Education expenses can be paid for from a Roth IRA penalty free.
-You will need to pay taxes on the gains but your principal can be recovered tax-free since it was funded with after-tax dollars.
+Education expenses can be paid for from a Roth IRA penalty-free.
+You will need to pay taxes on the gains, but your principal can be recovered tax-free since it was funded with after-tax dollars.
 The main reason I like this strategy is due to the added flexibility over the 529 plan.
 Should your child receive a plethora of scholarships or decide the college route is not for them, you now have a nice INCOME TAX FREE retirement account.

 Taxable Investment Account